If you cannot afford a lawyer

 • Legal aid certificates

-You can apply for a legal aid certificate to get LAO to pay a lawyer to represent you in court for a certain number of hours.
-And you can use LAO’s online tool to find a lawyer who accepts certificates.
+You can use LAO’s online tool to find a lawyer who accepts LAO certificates.
 Visit legalaid.on.ca/lawyers.

 • Family Law Service Centres

-There are 8 centres in Ontario with staff lawyers and legal workers who can help prepare court documents, provide referral information, and help with applications for a legal aid certificate.
+These centres have staff lawyers and legal workers who can help prepare court documents, refer you to other services, and help you apply for a legal aid certificate.

 Pro Bono Students Canada – Family Justice Centre

-The Family Justice Centre is staffed by law students who are supervised by family law lawyers.
-People with low incomes who do not have a lawyer can get summary legal advice and help with court forms.
+The Family Justice Centre is staffed by law students who are supervised by lawyers.
+People with low incomes who do not have a lawyer can get general legal advice and help with court forms.
 Visit probonostudents.ca/family-justice-centre or call 647-952-3354.

 Previous page Next page